haade-administrator/haade.fr/_posts/en/2021-03-17-test-moes-switch-zigbee-tactile-zts-eu-upgrade-2020.md

 ## What's the downside as I found only one other than it doesn't act as a router when the neutral isn't connected

 1. **The internal antenna lacks power** during our tests the switch is located 3 meters from the zigbee antenna and the **LQI indicated 52**, while the xiaomi door sensor located at the same distance **displays 113 LQI**.
 Having tested several touchscreens of different brands, the results remain essentially the same.
-2. The switch light does not work in Toggle mode (without bulbs connected through the switch.
+2. The switch light does not work in Toggle mode (without bulbs connected through the switch).

 ## In conclusion